All news

 From suspect to accused

-The lawyer points out that pre-trial investigations can end in one of two ways: by being closed or by being referred to court.
-If the pre-trial investigation is closed, the allegations are dropped.
-If, on the other hand, sufficient evidence is gathered during the investigation, an indictment is drawn up and the case is referred to court, and the suspect's status changes - he becomes the accused.
-Thus, if the proceedings are at the pre-trial stage, the person is a suspect; if the case is already before the court, the person is an accused.
-After the trial, the court passes a verdict and the person becomes either acquitted or convicted.
+The lawyer notes that a pre-trial investigation can end in two ways: by being discontinued or by the case being referred to court.
+If the pre-trial investigation is discontinued, the charges are dropped.
+However, if sufficient evidence is gathered during the investigation, an indictment is drawn up and the case is referred to court, and the suspect’s status changes—they become a defendant.
+Thus, during the pre-trial stage, the person is a suspect; once the case is in court, they are a defendant.
+After hearing the case, the court issues a verdict, and the person is either acquitted or convicted.

-"However, even at this stage, the presumption of innocence still applies: as long as the court has not convicted, the person is presumed innocent.
-This constitutional rule is often forgotten, not only by society, but sometimes also by the institutions," says Egidijus Kieras.
+“However, even at this stage, the presumption of innocence still applies: until the court has issued a guilty verdict, the person is presumed innocent.
+This constitutional rule is often forgotten not only by the public, but sometimes by institutions as well,” notes Egidijus Kieras.

 The road to acquittal can be long

-Acquittal is not a sudden triumph, but often a multi-year struggle that requires emotional stamina and financial resources.
-Even when a person is finally acquitted, his or her life is changed - business partners, reputation and trust are lost.
-"Unfortunately, public opinion rarely catches up with the court's decision: the accusations are on the front page and the acquittal is on the back page," says an AVOCAD lawyer.
+An acquittal is not a sudden triumph, but often a struggle lasting several years that requires emotional endurance and financial resources.
+Even when a person is ultimately acquitted, their life has changed—they have lost business partners, their reputation, and the trust of others.
+“Public opinion, unfortunately, rarely catches up with the court’s decision: the charges make the front pages, while the acquittal ends up on the back pages,” says an AVOCAD lawyer.

-Anyone can be a suspect - from a business owner to an ordinary employee.
-"All it takes is one complaint or misjudgement to put a person in a situation that is not always easy to get out of," Egidijus Kieras points out,
+According to him, anyone can become a suspect—from a business owner to an ordinary employee.
+“All it takes is a single complaint or a misjudgment for a person to find themselves in a situation that isn’t always easy to get out of,” notes Egidijus Kieras,

 According to the lawyer, it is very important that every suspect knows his or her rights and exercises them, not only when establishing the fact of the crime itself, but also when imposing the penalty (which depends directly on aggravating and mitigating circumstances), and even when granting exemptions from criminal liability (bail, reconciliation, minority, etc.)